rlauer6/make-cpan-dist/README.md

 interchangeably as part of you deployment pipeline.
-The key to the "easiness" part, at least for me, is the fact that the bash script will try to resolve dependencies using the helper from the `rpm-build` project (`/usr/lib/rpm/perl.req`) and find the Perl module version for each of those dependencies.
+The key to the "easiness" part, at least for me, is the fact that the bash script will try to resolve dependencies using the helper from the `rpm-build` project (`/usr/lib/rpm/perl.req` or the dependency checker you specify) and find the Perl module version for each of those dependencies.
 The __dependency resolver is not perfect__, specifically it may get tripped up on some ways your clever Perl module utilizes other resources.
 In general though, _it's good enough_, however you can always ask the script to preserve (-p) the `Makefile.PL` that is generated and start tweaking that yourself.
 You could also open an issue and I'll try to tackle it.
 You could also